aovabo/blogger/testdata/posts/vcandstartup.md

 <img src="first/doriot.png"/>

-If you love tech entrepreneurship, venture capital, and invention like I do, you'll enjoy this post.
-Here, I will share helpful resources I used to learn about venture building and investing.
-This includes online courses, books, articles, and more.
-I hope they are helpful to you too!

-Here are some key points about my journey:
+In this piece, I'll share my journey into tech entrepreneurship, venture capital, and invention, and the resources that guided me.
+I hope it's just as interesting for you as it was for me!

-My learning journey in venture building and investing began in 2020.
-I joined the Future VC – Virtual Masterclasses.
-There, I learned about how money works in venture capital, how to raise funds, how to judge pitches, and the history of venture capital.
-During these classes, I was paired with Rohit, a cybersecurity investor at Plug and Play.
-After the classes, I worked as a [VentureCorps Analyst](https://www.crunchbase.com/person/alex-ovabor) at AVG and as an [Operations Associate/Chief of Staff](https://www.roundtripafrika.com/people) at Roundtrip.
+My adventure started in 2020 with Future VC's Virtual Masterclasses, where I learned the nitty-gritty of venture capital.
+I was fortunate to work alongside Rohit, a cybersecurity investor at Plug and Play during the program, and later, I had the opportunity to work as a [VentureCorps Analyst](https://www.crunchbase.com/person/alex-ovabor) at AVG and as an [Operations Associate/Chief of Staff](https://www.roundtripafrika.com/people) at Roundtrip.

-I am very thankful to the Future VC team, Rohit, Hillary, Timi, Gigi, and Olumide.
-They gave me a chance to learn about venture building and investing.
+In March 2022, I completed Doriot Academy's Startup Investing Course and became a [Sophisticated Startup Investor](https://www.credential.net/06e4482c-1f2c-464f-a902-61f01c7d4469#gs.0rn94q) .
+I owe a lot of my learning and growth to the Future VC team, Rohit, Hillary, Timi, Gigi, and Olumide.

-In early 2021, I started [Robavo Expeditions](https://www.robavo.xyz) and [Ovabor Development Labs](https://www.ovabor.xyz).
-An early-stage fund and a venture studio.
-We focus on civic and deep tech projects.
-Through this lab, I've worked on a few projects with some very interesting people in tech and design.
+Then, in early 2021, I took a big step and started [Robavo Expeditions](https://www.robavo.xyz) and [Ovabor Development Labs](https://www.ovabor.xyz). where I work on civic and deep tech projects with some of the brightest minds in tech and design.

+## My Role at Ovabor Labs: Building and Growing Ideas

+At Ovabor Labs, our mission is to create the next wave of groundbreaking civic and deep tech companies.
+I spend a lot of my time coming up with and testing new ideas.
+I also work on making the lab better through learning experiments and big ideas.
+My job involves planning the way forward and checking the ideas for any technical, business, or product risks.
+It's also my job to decide whether to go ahead with or drop an idea.

+**We have a robust process in place that either validates these ideas or, if they don't measure up, ruthlessly discards them.**
+The best ideas undergo an iterative product development process, with our sights constantly trained on their potential to evolve into businesses worthy of venture backing.
+When we're fully confident about a business concept's potential, we invest substantial time and resources to transform these ideas into venture-funded companies that quickly find favour with customers and markets.

+I also keep up-to-date with scientific research, articles, and patents that are related to what we do at Ovabor Labs.
+I keep an eye on market trends, competition, and important changes in the industry.
+I work to connect with important people, competitors, and experts, and I make investment plans based on our research.

+For each project, I look at the key scientific and technical risks.
+I also identify who could be competitors or partners for the project.
+I check the project's R&D plan and business strategy, and help prepare notes for internal investment meetings, which includes making pitch decks.
+My work helps drive Ovabor Labs forward in the tech business world.

 ## Blockquote